hiromataba/embedding_image_video/README.md

 My name is Aganze Mataba Hiro and I am a Microverse Student This is the Microverse embedding images and video projects https://hiroembeddingvideoandimages.netlify.app/ that is going to help us get ready for the ful-time program.
-It is actually kind of a youtube basic clone,.....
+It is actually kind of a youtube basic clone  it was so helpful